RESIST: Resilient Decentralized Learning Using Consensus Gradient Descent: Numerical Results

+These experiments evaluate how the performance of RESIST depends on the choice of screening rule under adversarial attacks.
+In particular, we examine whether the robustness properties of RESIST are specific to the coordinate-wise trimmed mean or extend to other screening mechanisms developed for distributed and federated learning.
+We fix $M=50$, $J=11$, and $\rho=0.5$ with i.i.d.\ data distribution, and consider attack budgets $b \in \{2,4\}$.
+At each iteration, exactly $b$ communication links are randomly selected to undergo MITM attacks.
+We compare the original RESIST algorithm (with coordinate-wise trimmed mean screening) against three variants: RESIST-M, RESIST-K, and RESIST-B, obtained by replacing the trimmed mean screening rule with coordinate-wise median~\citep{yin2018byzantine}, Krum~\citep{blanchard2017machine}, and Bulyan~\citep{mhamdi2018hidden}, respectively.

-As we can see from Figure \ref{fig:convexTMKB}, RESIST with all four screening methods performs well with some minor differences in average validation accuracy.
-When the compromised links increase from two to four, the performance of RESIST with each screening method has a slightly degraded performance, which is expected since a larger portion of links in the network is impacted by the Man-in-the-middle attack.
+Fig.~\ref{fig:convexTMKB} shows that RESIST achieves stable convergence with all four screening rules, with only minor differences in average validation accuracy.
+When the number of compromised links increases from $b=2$ to $b=4$, the performance of each variant degrades slightly, as expected since a larger fraction of communication links is adversarially perturbed.
+Overall, these results indicate that the RESIST framework is not tied to a specific screening rule and maintains robustness across multiple screening strategies.